Image courtesy Light Field Lab, Inc.

 Domes

 The biggest immersive media news of the year was the debut of the Las Vegas-based Sphere, which is touted as “the world’s largest dome.”
-(For more details, read this HoloWire article).
+(For more details, read the September, 2023 HoloWire article, “MSG’s Sphere Lights up Las Vegas").
 Madison Square Gardens spent $2.3 billion to create and integrate the latest technology for this structure that features 16K resolution, wrap-around interior LED screens, and speakers with beamforming and wave field synthesis audio technologies.
 In addition, 10,000 seats also offer haptics, cold, heat, wind and scents.

 But Sphere is not the only immersive dome in town.
 Ed Lantz is chief executive of Vortex Immersion Media, which creates immersive media experiences including large-scale immersive 360-degree theaters and mobile projection domes.
 “We specialize in creating live interactive programming including immersive media experiences for Fortune 500 companies and top talent,” says Lantz.
 His enthusiasm for dome content started in 1990 when he left aerospace engineering to work at the Astronaut Memorial Planetarium in Cocoa, Florida.
 “I was impressed with the power of the dome because it fills your peripheral vision,” he says.